JCSS-PMC/PMC/part-01/reliability.md

  set of observation data.

- Reliability analysis principles including time-dependent reliability problems are described in Annex C.
+ Reliability analysis principles including time-dependent reliability problems are described in [Annex C](../part-01/annex-C-Reliability-Analysis-Principles.md).

-## 6.2.
-Component reliability and system reliability
+## Component reliability and system reliability

  **Component reliability** is the reliability of one single structural component which has one dominating failure mode.